matatirosolutions/fm-cloud-approver/README.md

 ## Installation ##

-These instructions presume that you already have PHP 8.x installed on the server, if not then you're going to need to take care of that first.
+These instructions presume that you already have PHP 7.4.x or 8.0.x installed on the server, if not then you're going to need to take care of that first.
+If you're on PHP 7.4 then the instructions below are for you.
+If you're using PHP 8.0 then you'll need to use `composer update` in place of `composer install` below.

 Step one is to install the headless version of Google Chrome.